iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

 ## Cleanup

-If not alredy deleted, delete the candidate:
+If not already deleted, delete the candidate:

 ```shell
 kubectl delete isvc/wisdom-1